antalszava/pl_orquestra/README.md

-An approach for integration with Orquestra
+An approach for integrating with Orquestra.

 **Installation**